Tensor Isomorphism by conjugacy of Lie algebras: Introduction

-When $L=L_1=L_2$ and $\psi=1$ this is the usual notion of $L$-module isomorphism.
-In that case, $\Psi$ can be efficiently constructed from units in the associative algebra $\Hom_L(V_1,V_2)\Hom_L(V_2,V_1)\subset\End_L(V_1)$~\cite{BL:mod-iso}.
-When $\psi$ is allowed to vary, the problem becomes much more difficult.
-In general, deciding module pseudo-isomorphism (associative or Lie) is at least as hard as deciding graph isomorphism \citelist{\cite{BW:mod-iso}\cite{Grochow:thesis}}.
-There are polynomial-time solutions for special classes, such as modules of simple and cyclic associative algebras \cite{BW:mod-iso}, and simple modules of simple Lie algebras over $\mathbb{C}$ \cite{Grochow:thesis}.
-In proving Theorem~\ref{thm:tensor-iso}, we supplement those results, proving:
+When $A=A_1=A_2$ and $\psi=1$ this is the usual notion of $A$-module isomorphism.
+In that case, a polynomial-time algorithm of the first author and Luks~\cite{BL:mod-iso} may be used to build $\Psi$ from units in the associative algebra $\Hom_L(V_1,V_2)\Hom_L(V_2,V_1)\subset\End_L(V_1)$.
+When $\psi$ is allowed to vary, however, the problem becomes much more difficult.
+Indeed, Grochow has shown that deciding Lie module pseu\-do-i\-so\-morph\-ism is at least as hard as deciding graph isomorphism~\cite{Grochow:thesis}.
+There are, however, polynomial-time solutions for special classes, such as modules of simple and cyclic associative algebras~\cite{BW:mod-iso}, and simple modules of simple Lie algebras over $\mathbb{C}$~\cite{Grochow:thesis}.
+The following theorem, which we consider to be of independent interest, supplements those results (a Lie algebra $L$ has {\em Chevalley type} if $[L,L]$ has a Chevalley basis).

 \begin{thm} Let $K$ be a field with either $K=6K$ finite or $K/\mathbb{Q}$ finite.
 There is a polynomial-time algorithm that decides pseudo-isomorphism of faithful simple fi\-nite-dim\-en\-sion\-al Lie modules over Lie algebras of Chevalley type. \end{thm}